JETSCAPE/JETSCAPE/external_packages/smash/smash_code/CONTRIBUTING.md

 ### Code formatting with `clang-format`

 All code has to be formatted by running `clang-format`.
 This automatically formats the code in SMASH correctly.
-Use the following command in the SMASH root
+Use the helper script in SMASH's /bin directory to format the source code:
-directory:

-    for i in src/*.cc src/include/smash/*.h src/tests/*.cc src/tests/*.h; do clang-format -i $i; done;
+    ./clang-format-helper -p

-If clang-format does changes that don't look good, you can disable it locally using comments like this:
+Review and commit changes afterwards. clang-format does changes that don't look good, you can disable it locally using comments like this:

     // clang-format off